reimagined/resolve/docs/advanced-techniques.md

 ### Storing Secrets

-The reSolve framework implements a **secrets manager** that you can use to store and access secrets based with a unique ID in you encryption implementation.
-The secret manager is available through the reSolve context object:
+The reSolve framework implements a **secrets manager** that you can use to get, set or delete secrets based on their unique IDs.
+In an encryption factory function, you can access the secrets manager through the reSolve context object:

 ```js
 // common/aggregates/encryption.js